exelix11/dvr-patches/readme.md

 I doubt this can get you banned but again, **use at your own risk**.

 ## Firmware compatibility
-**The provided patches are only for 13.0, 12.1, 11.0 and 11.0.1** as they are the only firmwares I could test.
-If these prove not to cause issues I will port them to older versions as well.
-Of course pull requests are welcome.
+**Only the following firmwares are supported: 13.1, 13.0, 12.1, 11.0 and 11.0.1**.
+I have no plans to port to older firmwares, of course pull requests are welcome.

 ## Installing
 Download `dvr-patches.zip` from latest [release](https://github.com/exelix11/dvr-patches/releases) and extract it to the root of your sd card then reboot your console.
 Now streaming should just work™.